mikechambers/dcli/src/dcliad/README.md

     -D, --data-dir <data-dir>
             Directory where Destiny 2 manifest and activity database files are stored. (optional)

-            This will normally be downloaded using the dclim and dclias tools, and uses a system appropriate directory by default.
+            This will normally be downloaded using the dclim tool, and uses a system appropriate directory by default.
     -m, --member-id <member-id>
             Destiny 2 API member id